GyulyVGC/sniffnet/README.md

 - **Invalid transport layer protocol filter**

-&emsp;&emsp;&emsp; If a string different from "TCP", "UDP" or "no filter" is provided (not case sensitive), the application raises an error and terminates.
+&emsp;&emsp;&emsp; If a string different from "TCP", "UDP" or "no filter" is provided (not case-sensitive), the application raises an error and terminates.

 &emsp;&emsp;&emsp; Note that not including the ```-t``` option is equal to provide ```-t "no filter"```.